Continuous Dynamic Bipedal Jumping via Real-time Variable-model Optimization: Proposed Approach

 where $\bm J_c$ is the contact points' world frame Jacobian matrix.

-To realize dynamic continuous jumping behaviors, it is important to synergize the Adaptive-model TO and Adaptive-frequency MPC together, by leveraging the variable frequency $dt$ and forming a reasonable preview trajectory for each jumping phase.
-In addition, we connect each jump's end configuration with the next jump's initial configuration by MPC and guide the robot to prepare for the following jump \cite{nguyen2022continuous}.
-Compared to single jumping motions, in continuous jumping, after the landing of each jump, instead of raising its CoM height to nominal height, the robot immediately takes off at the lowered height to leverage the conserved energy during impact.
-The adaptive-frequency MPC bridges the two jumps by adapting its sampling frequency at the prediction horizon and connecting the variable-frequency reference trajectories together seamlessly.
+To achieve dynamic continuous jumping, we integrate the variable-model TO and variable-frequency MPC by using variable step lengths $dt$ to create preview trajectories for each phase.
+The MPC connects each jump's end configuration to the next jump's start, guiding the robot to prepare for the following jump \cite{nguyen2022continuous}.
+Unlike single jumps, continuous jumping leverages conserved energy by taking off from a lowered height, with the variable-frequency MPC adjusting loop frequency and sampling step lengths accordingly.